 Personal, Social and Emotional Development

-In this area children develop confidence and self-esteem.
+In this area children develop confidence, self-esteem and self-regulation skills.
 They learn about relationships and how to express their feelings.
 Children learn about sharing, taking turns and negotiating with others.
 They begin to understand rules but also develop the sense of responsibly and respect, develop their independence skills and they will learn about the importance of hygiene, self-care and oral health.

 Communication and Language

 In this area children talk about what they want and feel, likes and dislikes.
 They have opportunities to express themselves through role-play and they can enjoy stories, songs, poems and rhymes.
 Children use language to describe past and present experiences, and sequence events.
 Children will learn to speak in small and large groups and listen and follow instructions, also listening carefully to others and demonstrate asking interesting and appropriate questions.

 This area sees children playing and learning inside and outside.
 They become good at moving, climbing, controlling, catching, throwing and coordinating with more and more skill.

 They will get opportunities to chase, race, jump, balance and play with a partner and in teams.
 Children will find out about keeping healthy as well as learning to dress and undress themselves.
 They will use different types of tools for drawing, painting, cutting and sticking to develop fine motor skills.